marcelpatrick/DestroyButton/README.md

 ## Ingridients:

 - Create an AActor C++ class MyActor and a Blueprint based on that
+  - in the BP include a mesh and place it into the world (this will be the object to be destroyed)
 - Create a PlayerController C++ class MyPlayerController and a Blueprint based on that
 - Create a WidgetBlueprint: Right click > User Interface > Widget Blueprint
 - Create a Blueprint based on the game's GameModeBase
+- Import an emitter to the project

 ## Preparation:

 ![image](https://user-images.githubusercontent.com/12215115/234550311-901ebeca-efb1-44b3-8d33-e41977fe22a8.png)

+- in [projectname].build.cs:
+  - Include "UMG" inside PublicDependenciesModuleNames
+  - Uncomment where it sayas "incomment if using Slate UI"

 - Project Settings > Maps and Modes
   - Default GameMode: BP_DestroyButtonGameModeBase
   - Default Pawn Class: Default Pawn
-  - Player Controller Class: BP_MyPlayerController
+  - Player Controller Class: BP_MyPlayerController]

-- Import an emitter to the project
+## COOKING:

 ### MyActor class:
 - In the Actor Blueprint, include a mesh to it and in the Event Graph, OnEventDestroyed Spawn an emitter at the location where the mesh was destroyed: